MathiasMortus/pulsarr/README.md

 - ✅ Sonarr integration for TV shows
 - ✅ Radarr integration for movies
 - ✅ Library checking to avoid duplicates
+- ✅ Auto-search enabled (Sonarr/Radarr immediately search for content)
 - ✅ Auto-remove from watchlist after adding (configurable)
 - ✅ Support for Plex, Trakt, and Overseerr watchlists
 - ✅ Jellyfin library support
+- ✅ Comprehensive logging to file

+## Troubleshooting

+### "Sonarr: Not configured"
+**Cause**: Missing or incorrect Sonarr configuration

+**Solution**:
+1. Verify Sonarr is running and accessible
+2. Check the base URL is correct (include `http://` or `https://`)
+3. Verify API key is correct (no extra spaces)
+4. Test manually: `curl http://your-sonarr-url/api/v3/system/status -H "X-Api-Key: YOUR_API_KEY"`

+### "No TVDB ID found" (TV Shows)
+**Cause**: Plex metadata is incomplete or missing TVDB ID

+**Solution**:
+1. In Plex, go to the show → "Get Info" → "View XML"
+2. Look for `tvdb://` - if missing, refresh metadata
+3. Or manually add the show directly in Sonarr

+### "No TMDB/IMDB ID found" (Movies)
+**Cause**: Plex metadata is incomplete

+**Solution**:
+1. Refresh metadata in Plex for that movie
+2. Or manually add the movie directly in Radarr

+### "Root folder path not configured"
+**Cause**: Root folder not set in plex_monitor settings

+**Solution**:
+1. Go to Settings → Arr Services → Sonarr/Radarr
+2. Set the root folder path
+3. Must match exactly what's in Sonarr/Radarr → Settings → Root Folders

+### Items not being added
+**Possible causes**:
+- Items not yet released (future release dates)
+- Items already in library (if library checking is enabled)
+- Missing metadata (no TVDB/TMDB/IMDB ID)

+**Solution**:
+1. Enable debug logging: Settings → UI Settings → Debug printing → `true`
+2. Check logs for detailed error messages
+3. Verify item has been released
+4. Check if item already exists in Sonarr/Radarr

+### "KeyError: 'Show Menu on Startup'"
+**Cause**: Old or incomplete settings.json file

+**Solution**: Already fixed in latest version.
+If you still see this, delete `settings.json` and reconfigure.

 ## Key Changes from plex_debrid